El Salvador Davis Cup team

-The El Salvador national tennis team represents El Salvador in Davis Cup tennis competition and are governed by the Federación Salvadorena de Ténis.
+The El Salvador national tennis team represents El Salvador in the Davis Cup tennis competition and are governed by the Federación Salvadorena de Ténis.

 El Salvador currently competes in the Americas Zone of Group II.
 They have reached Group II on four occasions, and won their first ever Group II match in April 2007 to avoid relegation.

 History

 El Salvador competed in its first Davis Cup in 1991.

-Current team (2022)
+Current team

+The team for the 2022 Davis Cup was: